cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 ```

 Cadence Innovus can fix hold-time violations by inserting extra buffers
 to delay certain paths.
+We add an extra hold-time target slack so that
+Cadence Innovus will work extra hard to meet the hold-time, and we need
-We need to tell Cadence Innovus which standard
+to tell Cadence Innovus which standard cells to use when fixing hold-time
-cells to use when fixing hold-time violations as follows.
+violations as follows.

 ```
-innovus> setOptMode -holdFixingCells {
+innovus> setOptMode -holdTargetSlack 0.010 innovus> setOptMode -holdFixingCells {
   BUF_X1 BUF_X1 BUF_X2 BUF_X4 BUF_X8 BUF_X16 BUF_X32
 }